thevien257/STC_Arduino_Core/README.md

 ### External Interrupts

-> Note: Note: P3_2 and P3_3 can using FALLING, RISING or CHANGE modes, while other pins only support FALLING mode.
+> Note: P3_2 and P3_3 can using FALLING, RISING or CHANGE modes, while other pins only support FALLING mode.

 ```cpp
 // Interrupt modes